aleksadacic/DataQuerying/README.md

 ## Contributing

 Contributions are encouraged and accepted.
-To view more information about contributon visit [this page](https://github.com/aleksadacic/DataQuerying/blob/master/CONTRIBUTING.md).
+To view more information about contribution visit [this page](https://github.com/aleksadacic/DataQuerying/blob/master/CONTRIBUTING.md).

 ## License